 Work with department heads to develop procedures for making recommendations to the college collegial review committee.

 In review actions requiring a vote, a majority vote of the committee is required for a positive recommendation.

+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote.

 4. College collegial review committees